 Know Your ADA Wheelchair Ramp Requirements

 The Americans with Disabilities Act (ADA) specifies requirements for wheelchair ramps that are installed for accessibility on a curb or another accessible route.
-These ramps are mandated for public access routes and facilities used by the public and are often used by people with mobility scooters, strollers, walkers, rollators, crutches, or canes as well as wheelchairs.
-The ADA wheelchair ramp requirements help to ensure the safety of all of the people who are likely to use access ramps.
+These ramps are mandated for public access routes and facilities used by the public and are often used by people with mobility scooters, strollers, walkers, rollators, crutches, or canes, as well as wheelchairs.
+The ADA wheelchair ramp requirements work to ensure the safety of all of the people who are likely to use access ramps.

 The key ADA standards for wheelchair ramps are as follows: